Starting your studies

 - I want to learn quantitative and qualitative research methods.

-How is Dresden as a City?
+What is Dresden like as a city?

 © TUD